 Tyksinski was a four-year letter winner in indoor and outdoor track & field at the University of Rochester.
 He was a volunteer throws coach at Clinton Central School, where he went to high school, during the 2007-08 indoor and outdoor seasons.

-At Clinton, Tyksinski recorded some of the top performances in school history in the 100- and 200-meter dash, and the shot put.
-He competed in indoor and outdoor track & field for three years, and was named the team's most improved performer after his junior indoor season.
+At Clinton, Tyksinski recorded some of the top performances in school history in the 100- and 200-meter dash and the shot put.
+He competed in indoor and outdoor track & field for three years and was named the team's most improved performer after his junior indoor season.
 He finished third in the shot put in New York State's Section III that season.
-As a senior, he was part of a 400-meter relay that set a Tri-Valley League record, and finished fourth in the state championships.
-He qualified for the sectional championships in both the shot put and discus.
+As a senior, he was part of a 400-meter relay that set a Tri-Valley League record and finished fourth in the state championships.
+He qualified for the sectional championships in both the shot put and the discus.